 MFA and two-factor authentication may also cause user annoyance and hinder user adoption by creating friction.
 High levels of security are provided by biometrics without degrading the user experience.
 A biometric MFA system may be even simpler and quicker to use than a single-factor password-based approach.

 For example, robust authentication may be achieved without adding extra steps by using a user’s mobile phone as a token and an enterprise-grade biometric.

 Ensure the presence of the authorized user with biometric liveness

 Passwords simply show that a person has the proper credentials to verify a claimed identity; they do not demonstrate the existence of an authorized user.
-In this aspect, biometrics, such as voice and face, is a special form of authentication since they verify the identity of the individual seeking to get access.
+In this aspect, biometrics, such as voice and face, are a special form of authentication since they verify the identity of the individual seeking access.
 Liveness confirms that the user is there at the same moment.

 How do biometrics help consumers?